merrybabyxmas/anchored_flowmatching/README.md

 - `--num_processes`: Number of GPUs/processes to use (overrides auto-detection).
 - `--disable_progress_bars`: Disables rich progress bars (recommended for multi-GPU runs).

-The script will automatically detect the number of available GPUs using `nvidia-smi` if `--num_processes` is not specified.

 ### 🤗 Pushing Models to Hugging Face Hub